A Sermon on the Effectual Call

-The Gospel call goes to all, but only some are saved.
+The gospel call goes to all, but only some are saved.
 Some are not saved.
 What’s the difference?
-In this sermon, Dr. Martyn Lloyd-Jones examines the effectual call.
-While the Gospel call goes to all, this effectual calling goes to those who will be saved.
+In this sermon titled “Effectual Call,” Dr. Martyn Lloyd-Jones examines that while the gospel call goes to all, this effectual calling goes to those who will be saved.
 On its own, humanity is incapable of any true spiritual activity.
-We cannot know the things of God.
+No one can know the things of God.
 How, then, does one ever come to the point of discerning and delighting in the truth of God?
-Dr. Lloyd-Jones traces a theology of this effectual calling through the Scriptures.
-In it, he demonstrates that this effectual call is what enables Christians to receive the Gospel.
-It is the internal operation of the Holy Spirit upon the soul of man.
+Dr. Lloyd-Jones traces the theology of this effectual calling through the Scriptures.
+In it, he demonstrates that this effectual call is what enables Christians to receive the gospel.
+It is the internal operation of the Holy Spirit upon the souls of humanity.
 It produces change.
 And since this calling is the work of the Spirit, it is absolutely certain.
-The called man’s will now desires the truth of God.
-He is able to know the things of God.
-This is not something he has done for himself, but it is the work of God.
-We are, therefore, debtors to mercy alone.
+The called person will now desire the truth of God.
+They are able to know the things of God.
+This is not something they have done for themselves, but it is the work of God.
+They are, therefore, debtors to mercy alone.
 Listen, as Dr. Lloyd-Jones declares, “I am what I am by the grace of God.”

 Dr. Martyn Lloyd-Jones (1899-1981) was a Welsh evangelical minister who preached and taught in the Reformed tradition.
 His principal ministry was at Westminster Chapel, in central London, from 1939-1968, where he delivered multi-year expositions on books of the bible such as Romans, Ephesians and the Gospel of John.
 In addition to the MLJ Trust’s collection of 1,600 of these sermons in audio format, most of these great sermon series are available in book form (including a 14 volume collection of the Romans sermons), as are other series such as "Spiritual Depression", "Studies in the Sermon on the Mount" and "Great Biblical Doctrines".
 He is considered by many evangelical leaders today to be an authority on biblical truth and the sufficiency of Scripture.